-The primary purpose of neighbourhood reserves is to provide a place for casual or passive opportunities for recreational neighbouring residents.
-Council's objectives are to develop and maintain neighbourhood reserves in a way that will encourage casual and passive recreation and active child's play, and to retain these reserves as an open space for the benefit of all users.
-Development include may tree planting, playground construction, drainage, contouring and fencing.
+The primary purpose of neighbourhood reserves is to provide a place for casual or passive recreational opportunities for neighbouring residents.
+Council's objectives are to develop and maintain neighbourhood reserves in a way that will encourage casual and passive recreation and active child's play, and to retain these reserves as an open space for the benefit of all users. include Development may tree playground construction, drainage, contouring and fencing.